 So it’s long been a priority of ours to record and publish two of our favourite seasonal songs as a Christmas single.

 Silent Night is over 200 years old and according to Time Magazine is the world’s most popular Christmas song, twice as popular as the world’s second favourite, Joy To The World (this puts Silent Night even further ahead of White Christmas, Jingle Bells, et al).
-Joseph Mohr’s lyrics are prayerful simplicity itself, and Soul Sanctuary co-founder Tracey Jane Campbell, together with fellow British gospeller Clinton Jordan, have set a new melody to a beautiful latin groove.
-This version of Silent Night is perhaps our favourite seasonal song, and in this recording our featured soloist is Tracey herself, who without warning to anyone broke into whistling in the middle of recording with us.
+Joseph Mohr’s lyrics are prayerful simplicity itself and British gospeller Clinton Jordan, has set a new melody to a beautiful latin groove.
+This version of Silent Night is perhaps our favourite seasonal song, and in this recording our featured soloist is Soul Sanctuary's co founder, Tracey Jane Campbell, who without warning to anyone broke into whistling in the middle of recording with us.

 O Come Emmanuel

 On our B-side is another Soul Sanctuary Christmas topper, the Clark Sisters’ (actually Twinkie Clark’s) extraordinary arrangement in a cappella harmony of Oh Come Emmanuel, which began life as fourteenth century French plainchant.
 Medieval polyphony meets Detroit gospel!
 This recording features soloing by Magdalena Supel.